From Lima to Canton and Beyond:

-From Lima to Canton and Beyond: An AI-aided Heritage Materials Research Platform for Studying Globalisation through Art
+An AI-aided Heritage Materials Research Platform for Studying Globalisation through Art

-In the meantime, trade in Chinese export painting, depicting daily life of locals, from Canton flourished in the late 18th to the 19th century.
-Costume paintings of Peruvian types are also found in albums with provenances and artistic styles suggesting that they were made in studios in Canton.
-These works produced in north-western South America and in Canton from 1780 to 1850 are connected to a complex web of social, political, artistic, geographic, economic, and technological phenomena, all of which affected the motives for their creation, the materials from which they were made, the means of their dispersal and preservation, and the lives of the people who made, sold, bought, and collected them.
+In the meantime, trade in Chinese export paintings from Canton flourished in the late 18th to the 19th century.
+These paintings were often sold to visitors as souvenirs, and typically depicted contemporary life in China; traditional costumes, trades, boats, birds, insects and plants.
+Costume paintings of Peruvian types are also found in albums with provenances and artistic styles which suggest that they were made in painting studios in Canton.
+These works, produced in north-western South America and in Canton from 1780 to 1850, are connected to a complex web of social, political, artistic, geographic, economic, and technological phenomena, all of which affected the motives for their creation, the materials from which they were made, the means of their dispersal and preservation, and the lives of the people who made, sold, bought, and collected them.